xubingyue/snackis/README.md

 ![login example](images/login.png?raw=true)

 ### UI
 Snackis UI is divided into three parts; to the left is the read-only console, where output is printed; below is the auto-completed reader, where commands may be given; and to the right is an optional stack of open views.
 Each new view is pushed onto the stack when opened and popped when closed.
-All buttons have mnemonics that may be revealed by pressing ```Alt```.
-Pressing ```Escape``` moves focus between current view and reader.
+Many buttons have mnemonics that may be revealed by pressing ```Alt```.
+Pressing ```Escape``` moves focus between current view and reader, and ```Ctrl-Tab``` switches between open views.

 #### Style
 The entire UI may be styled to your taste by editing ```gui.css``` in the root.